hllinas/Stats-to-AI-Timeline/README.md

 This repository includes all relevant files used to build the timeline:

 - `Historia.Rmd` – R Markdown file with the full timeline script
+- `Historia.html` – Interactive timeline in HTML format, generated from the R Markdown file
 - `script.js` – JavaScript code used in the `r2d3` visualization
 - `DataBase.xlsx` – Excel file containing the historical data
-- `History multivariado.Rproj` – RStudio project file
 - `.Rhistory` – R console command history

-- `README.md` – Project description and citation info
+> When you hover the mouse pointer over the tip of each arrow, a tooltip displays the description of the historical event, as specified in the Excel file.
 ---

 ### Project Details